tankerkiller125/graphgrc/docs/scf/iac-18-userresponsibilitiesforaccountmanagement.md

 - [6.6.3](../iso27701/663.md)

 ## Control questions
-Does the organization compel users to follow accepted practices in the use of authentication mechanisms (e.g., passwords, passphrases, physical or logical security tokens, smart cards, certificates, etc.)?
+Does the organization compel users to follow accepted practices in the use of authentication mechanisms (e?g?, passwords, passphrases, physical or logical security tokens, smart cards, certificates, etc?)?